IbrahimAbedghane/Pharoah-s-Tomb/README.md

 3. Once saved the master branch will be automatically updated.

 The live link to the site can be found here - [Pharoah's Tomb Live Site](https://ibrahimabedghane.github.io/Pharoah-s-Tomb/)

+## Credits

+### Content
+- The text for the game and the descriptions were created and designed specifically by myself for this game.

+### Media
+- The background image was taken from the [ArtStation webiste](https://www.artstation.com/artwork/ykV18x)

+### Acknowledgments
+ - I would like to thank my mentor for providing me with the right mental model to approach this game.